ido50/Svsh/README.md

 # AUTHOR

-Ido Perlmuter <ido at ido50 dot net>
+Ido Perlmuter <ido at ido50 dot net>.

+Thanks to the guys at the [supervision mailing list](http://skarnet.org/lists.html#supervision) for helping out with suggestions.

 # LICENSE AND COPYRIGHT